-Be sure to also check out Build Your Bundle for specific items to help you and your child.
+Be sure to also check out Homeschool Resources Bundle Sale for specific items to help you and your child.
 Available for a limited time only.

 Additionally, Learning Ally is an organization that has thousands of books on audio for students with diagnosed learning issues that impact their reading ability.
 They even have text books and will take requests.
 Sometimes it takes a while to get a request to show up on their site because they have volunteers that are doing the reading and recording.
 These are not "audio books", it isn't entertainment as you would experience with a typical audio - it is simply someone reading the material.
 You also have the ability to speed up and slow down the reading.

 **Update** I cannot suggest to you enough these three things -

 1. Use your resources - this may mean utilizing the local public school system or county services.

 2. Get an official diagnosis - some things can only be diagnosed for future benefits before the age of 18.
 If you wait until after that time - your adult child may be inelligible for state and county benefits that he/she would be able to have, even after you are gone.
 This may be state by state - but I know this is an issue for autism in Oregon.

 ****Update - If you are in Oregon - set up an Able account for your child!!